The Day the Rolling Stones Signed to Decca Records

-In 1962, he was the head of A&R at Decca records, and the man who infamously turned down signing a promising new group called the Beatles to his label.
+In 1962, he was the head of A&R at Decca Records, and the man who infamously turned down signing a promising new group called the Beatles to his label.
 While lightening usually doesn't strike twice, Rowe was not about to let this blunder happen again.

-"We went with him (Andrew) on the morning of May 4, 1963, to Carnaby Street,” recalled Stones bassist Bill Wyman in his ‘Stone Alone’ autobiography, “he bought us all these tight black jeans, black roll-neck sweaters and highly fashionable Anello & Davide black Spanish boots with Cuban heels."
+"We went with [Oldham] on the morning of May 4, 1963, to Carnaby Street," bassist Bill Wyman said in his Stone Alone autobiography.
+"He bought us all these tight black jeans, black roll-neck sweaters and highly fashionable Anello & Davide black Spanish boots with Cuban heels."

-The band played the Crawdaddy the following night, caught the attention of Rowe, and the rest is history.
-Their debut single, a raw version of the Chuck Berry rocker ‘Come On,’ was issued just a month later.
+The Rolling Stones played the Crawdaddy the following night, caught the attention of Rowe and the rest is history.
+Their debut single, a raw version of the Chuck Berry rocker "Come On," was issued just a month later.